 Perhaps the most notable advantage of an xxcompanyxx is that it has the ability to produce both cold and hot air.
 Additionally, since it is installed through a wall, it does not limit your ability to use a window, like a window-mounted air conditioning unit does.

 In addition to these benefits, PTACs tend to run more quietly than a window air conditioning unit, which means you will have to deal with less obtrusive noise.
 PTACs are also programmable and can be operated with different voltage levels.
 The latest PTAC units, like the 5RSK09, offer cutting edge technologies.
 Some models can be controlled via a Smartphone or over WiFi, allowing you to turn it on or off when you are away from home.
 Talk about a major plus!

 Are There Any Downsides to a PTAC?

 If you are interested in learning more about the benefits of a PTAC unit, or you are considering having one installed, contact us today!
+Take care of your health at bariatric surgery Harris County.
 We would be happy to answer any and all questions that you may have!